 Professor Stuart Bartholomew, former Vice Chancellor at AUB, said: “The Sunday Times University Guide places Arts University Bournemouth as the best modern university in the South West region, as well as the top arts institution in terms of teaching quality and student experience.

-He added: “We are a leading specialist university of art, design, media and performance and we’re very proud of our work around graduate employment prospects, experiencing the highest score in the arts sector.”
+He added: “We are a leading specialist university of art, design, media and performance and we’re very proud of our work with graduate employment prospects, experiencing the highest score in the arts sector.”

 AUB graduates have gone on to work in a diverse range of careers and roles across the fashion, arts, design and film industries, with alumni including fashion photographer Nick Knight, film director Edgar Wright and television presenter Mel Giedroyc.
 This year, Fashion Designer Vivienne Westwood was named an Honorary Fellow of the university, alongside Pompidou Centre architect Mike Davies and BSO Chief Executive Dougie Scarfe.